cisagov/get.gov/pages/domains/domains_before.md

 ## What happens after you request your .gov domain

 We’ll review your request.
-This review period can take 30 business days.
-Due to the volume of requests, the wait time is longer than usual.
-We appreciate your patience.
+This review period usually takes around 10 business days.

 During our review we’ll verify that:
 - Your organization is eligible for a .gov domain